wp-plugins/link-shield/readme.txt

 == Changelog ==

+= 0.3.0 =
+- Added ability to select how to hide links
+- Added Shordcode for hide text, text blocks, links, videos, etc. The shordcode name can be customized.

 = 0.2.0 =
 - (31 Jul 2014) Added the ability of custimize text for hidden links (WordPress Settings Menu)